pimcore/static-resolver-bundle/doc/03_Interceptor_Proxy_Service_Usage.md

 ## Overview

 `EventProxyService` is a service class that provides functionality to wrap an object's instance with `pre` and `post` method interceptors.
-These interceptors are respectively triggered right before or after the invocation of the specified methods.
+These interceptors are triggered right before or after the invocation of the specified methods.

 When an interceptor is triggered, an event is dispatched using the `EventDispatcher`.
-The event name is composed of the lower case fully-qualified class name of the original object (with backslashes replaced by dots), the lower case method name, and the prefix (`.pre` or `.post`).
+The event name is composed of the lowercase fully-qualified class name of the original object (with backslashes replaced by dots), the lowercase method name, and the prefix (`.pre` or `.post`).

 For example, for a pre-interceptor on the `save` method of a class named `App\Entity\User`, the event name will be `app.entity.user.save.pre`.